-UNC Department of Emergency Medicine is proud to offer an ACGME-accredited EMS Fellowship led by nationally renowned EMS faculty.
+UNC Department of Emergency Medicine is proud to offer an ACGME-accredited one year EMS Fellowship led by nationally renowned EMS faculty.
 The Fellowship goal is to provide promising EMS physicians with the opportunity to explore innovative systems management, prehospital research, and challenging educational objectives under the guidance of established EMS physician mentors in an academic setting.

 Send your CV and three letters of recommendation (one must be from your program director) to Dr. Joseph Grover using the link below.

 - Joseph Grover, MD, FAEMS (Program Director)

 - Diane Miller, MD, MS